7 Tips for Writing an Autobiography

 Originally published to michaelwokindqc.net

-A barrister is a critical member of the courtroom, ...
+A barrister is a critical member of the courtroom, specializing in advocacy and litigation.
+There ar ...